ckswilliams/modOpenREM/docs/charts.rst

 on the CT and radiographic pages.

 *New in 0.7.0*
+    * Chart average values can be either mean or median.
+Bar charts can plot both mean and median values together.

-    * Some charts can now be plotted with a series per x-ray system.
+    * Bar charts can be plotted with a series per x-ray system.
 This option can be switched on or off via the ``Chart options``.

-    * Chart plotting options can also be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.

-    * Individual charts can be displayed full-screen by clicking on the ``Toggle fullscreen`` button that is positioned below each chart.

-    * The chart plotting status is displayed on the OpenREM homepage.

     * The the number of histogram data bins can be set to a value between 2 and 40 in ``Chart options``.
 The default value is 20.